You may want to know how I got off psych drugs, why I was put on them to begin with and why I decided to go off. This video explains some of that.

 During this time, I went back to college and finished my degree.
 It seemed like magic to me since I had not known if I would ever re-enter the outside world.
 Part of me knew I would recover from the whole experience and live to tell about it, but I had no idea how.

 It was during this reduction period that I was introduced to Freedom Center.
 This was really how I got off psych drugs.
+Here’s the first radio interview I did with a founder of the Freedom Center.

 The Freedom Center is a group of people who identify as psychiatric survivors and I worked with them for about 7 years to provide alternative treatments for those experiencing extreme states of consciousness.